usnistgov/oscal-xproc3/tutorial/outline.md

 [A directory to the lesson sequence is updated dynamically (using XProc)](sequence/lesson-sequence.md)

-A provisional working sequence appears below.
-While lessons build from one to the next they are designed for a certain degree of mix-and-match.
+A provisional working plan for the sequence appears below.
+(The current sequence published can be compared to discern the gap between actuality and aspiration.)
+While lessons build from one to the next they are designed for a certain degree of mix-and-match, like the projects themselves.

+For convenience, each lesson unit focuses on a project (as noted).

 - setup
 - unpack (survey of files used in setup)